Cape Henry Lighthouses: Description

 In 1798, Benjamin Latrobe visited Cape Henry Lighthouse and described it as "an octangular truncated pyramid of eight sides, rising 90 feet to the light..."
 The Old Cape Henry Lighthouse is 26 feet in diameter at its base, and 16 feet at its top.
 It was built with Aquia Creek sandstone from the same source as the White House.

 The new lighthouse, 157 ft tall, was built of cast iron and wrought iron, with a more powerful first-order Fresnel lens.
 It is the only lighthouse on the Virginia coast that is still equipped with a first-order Fresnel lens.

 Preservation

 The older lighthouse was acquired in 1930 by Preservation Virginia (formerly known as the Association for the Preservation of Virginia Antiquities).
 A brick lining and an iron stairway have been added to the interior.
 The lighthouse is open to the public and a fine view can be enjoyed from its observation platform.
 It was designated a National Historic Landmark on January 29, 1964.
 In 2002 the American Society of Civil Engineers designated the lighthouse a National Historic Civil Engineering Landmark.

 The lighthouses are located in the city of Virginia Beach within the boundaries of Joint Expeditionary Base East, a Navy base.
 The Cape Henry Memorial is adjacent to the lighthouses.
+In 2025, Preservation Virginia used Aquia stone from a supply originally sourced in the 18th century to make repairs to the lighthouse.